 Other.
-In addition to the above, the Company (or its subsidiaries) (a) employs Michael Pascal, the brother of Ms. Elaine P. Wynn, as a Senior Executive Host of Wynn Las Vegas; and (b) employs Michael Pascal's wife, Mary Ann Pascal, as Vice President - Player Development at Wynn Las Vegas.
+In addition to the above, the Company (or its subsidiaries) (a) employed Michael Pascal, the brother of Ms. Elaine P. Wynn, as a Senior Executive Host of Wynn Las Vegas through February 27, 2015; and (b) employs Michael Pascal's wife, Mary Ann Pascal, as Vice President - Player Development at Wynn Las Vegas.
 The Audit Committee of the Company approved each such employment arrangement in advance and determined that compensation was at (or below) levels paid to non-family members.
 Total compensation paid to the above-named individuals for 2014 included the following amounts calculated in the same manner as the Summary Compensation Table values presented for NEOs: (a) to Michael Pascal, base salary and bonus of \$142,500, and other compensation of \$2,269; and (b) to Mary Ann Pascal, base salary and bonus of \$200,000, and other compensation of \$774.
-Michael and Mary Ann Pascal's annual base salary for 2015 is \$132,500 and \$200,000, respectively.
+Michael Pascal's annual base salary for 2015 was \$132,500, and Mary Ann Pascal's annual base salary for 2015 is \$200,000.